The National Court Framework (NCF)

 - judgment delivered within approximately 3 - 6 months of the completion of the trial

-- focus on costs processes including encouragement of lump sum or apportioned cost orders at the time of judgment
+- focus on costs processes including encouragement of lump-sum or consolidated costs orders near the time of judgment

 For further information about the National Court Framework, please email email@example.com.